tomoyaX2/autocomplete-component/questions.md

 ---

-5. What is a fragment and why do we need it?
+# 5. What is a fragment and why do we need it?
 Give an example where it might break my app.

-# Answer

 <React.Fragment></React.Fragment> or <></> allows us to group a some amount of elements and return it without wrapping in a <div> or smth like.
 Actually, no idea how it can break an app :d

 ---

-6. Give 3 examples of the HOC pattern.
+# 6. Give 3 examples of the HOC pattern.

-# Answer

 1. Create protected Route.
 Some of routes could be shown only for authorized users.
 2. Error boundary.
 A common thing for React app, that prevents app from crashing and shows some fancy screen, e g: Something went wrong.
 Choose a developer to fire.